 8) What daily activities will you commit to, to attract and maintain clients?

-Whether is it’s making a number of calls a day, writing a number of pieces of content a week, attending various meetings, what are the key actions you’re going to take every day to ensure you’ll always have a pipeline of great clients?
+Whether it’s making a number of calls a day, writing a number of pieces of content a week, attending various meetings; what are the key actions you’re going to take every day to ensure your NLP coaching business always has a pipeline of great clients?

-11) What can your customers actually buy from you?
+11) What can your customers actually buy from your NLP coaching business?

 What are you offering that your clients can buy from you?
 Are you able to explain what you offer in a simple, straightforward way?
-Are you offering face to face coaching?
+Are you offering face-to-face coaching?
 1:1 online coaching?
-Group online coaching and/or coaching product?
+Group online coaching and/or coaching products?

 12) How do you check the value you’ve offered?